 Results and discussion

 The reliability of the typicality judgments for each of the categories was estimated using the split-half correlation with Spearman-Brown correction.
 Nine categories were found to be very reliable (rsplithalf > .90).
 The categories description of quantity, description of a work of art and description of a person’s character were only slightly less reliable.
 For these categories the values were, respectively, .83, .85 and .89.
 The median of the ratings varied between 4.43 (description of a quantity) and 5.45 (color of an object) indicating that most of the category members were considered to be more typical than atypical to the category4.
 The selection of category members across the range of the generation frequency distribution resulted in a clear graded structure for all categories, (mean SD = .77).
 For each category, we confirmed that the value of the standard deviation was different from what can be expected from categories with no typicality gradient by a permutation test.
-This test was performed by permuting the subject ratings for each category 1,000 times, after which we calculated the mean of the standard deviation of each stimulus.
+This test was performed by a Monte Carlo test consisting of permuting the subject ratings for each category 1,000 times, after which we calculated the mean of the standard deviation of each stimulus.
 We then compared the distribution of standard deviations with the original standard deviations.
-None of the distributions included the original standard deviation values (for the permuted values the maximum SD over all categories = .39, while the minimum observed SD = .55).
+None of the distributions included the original standard deviation values (for the permuted values the maximum SD over all categories = .39, while the minimum observed among all categories was higher than the one for the permuted values, SD = .55).
 We also confirmed the validity of the exemplar selection procedure based on the generation frequency by calculating the correlations between the log-transformed generation frequencies and the mean typicality judgments.
 The correlation with generation frequency was significant for all categories (average r = .59, one-sided t), except for description of a mood, r(30) = .29, p = .06, one-sided t).
 In sum, the general pattern generalizes findings in noun categories to adjective categories.
 We find a stable and reliable typicality gradient in the adjective categories.
 Moreover, the positive correlation between typicality and the number of times an adjective is generated as a category exemplar confirms and generalizes previous findings for category membership and typicality of nouns (Barsalou, 1985; Mervis, Catlin & Rosch, 1976, Verheyen, Stukken, De Deyne, Dry, & Storms, 2011).

 Study 3: Similarity of Adjectives